 We’re able to link up different teams using the same data source … [so we can] make the best decisions.Andrew Dinwiddle

 RSA Group is one of the world’s longest standing general insurers, providing peace of mind to individuals and families, and protecting small businesses and large corporations from uncertainty for more than 300 years.
 The company constantly innovates and improves its offerings to serve its customers, and that innovation requires business agility.

-Prior to implementing the Anaplan platform, RSA Group had a tedious spreadsheet-based, nine-month planning cycle riddled with data quality issues, which was compounded by siloed, functional fragmentation across the company.
+Prior to implementing the Anaplan platform, planning at RSA Group was far from agile.
+The company had a tedious spreadsheet-based, nine-month financial planning cycle riddled with data quality issues, which was compounded by siloed, functional fragmentation across the company.
 As a result, the finance team was spending a significant amount of time cleaning data rather than analyzing it to provide insight to key stakeholders throughout the business.

 The flexibility of having separate modules that can be connected together is of huge value.
 And the fact that they can all talk together and use the same information means that individuals can work on their own processes in isolation, but can bring all that together and have one source of the truth.

 The biggest benefits from the platform, I would say, are twofold.
 Firstly, it just enables our finance function to add value.
 We asked our CEO, “What do you want from our finance function?”
 And he said, “I want insights and I want value-adding analysis.”
 And we’re able to do that on the platform.
 The second is workforce planning.
 We had a team of 50 involved in workforce plans initially, and they were spending far too much time in spreadsheets, and ultimately, when they went to the business with the answer, it was out of date.